intersides/event-browser/README.md

     * a list of recommender boxes (features) that was shown to the visitor (eg. RELATED, PERSONAL)
     * each entry contains a list of product IDs (`item_impressions`)

 One event may contain several of the above fields.
-For example the following event object says that visitor `4F6B6D2E72F75AA7` viewed product `149923` and was presented with a recommendation box (RELATED_CZ) containing 6 products.
+For example the following event object says that visitor `4F6B6D2E72F75AA7` viewed product `149923` and was presented with a recommendation box containing 6 products.

     impressions: Array[1]
       0: Object